Rush (band): 1981–1989: Synthesizer-oriented era

 Musically, although Lee's use of sequencers and synthesizers remained the band's cornerstone, his focus on new technology was complemented by Peart's adaptation of Simmons electronic drums and percussion.
 Lifeson's contributions on the album were decidedly enhanced, in response to the minimalist role he played on Signals.
 Still, many of his trademark guitar textures remained intact in the form of open reggae chords and funk and new-wave rhythms.
 Grace Under Pressure reached the Top 5 in Canada and the UK and the Top 10 in the US It became the highest charter to that date in Sweden (No. 18), while becoming their first album to chart in Germany (No. 43) and Finland (No. 14).
 While "Distant Early Warning" was not a success on Top 40 radio, it peaked at No. 5 on the US Album Rock Tracks chart.

 With new producer Peter Collins, the band released Power Windows (1985) and Hold Your Fire (1987).
 The music on the two albums gives far more emphasis and prominence to Lee's multi-layered synthesizer work, and he switched to an English-made Wal MK1 bass.
 While fans and critics took notice of Lifeson's diminished guitar work, his presence was still palpable.
 Lifeson, like many guitarists in the mid to late 1980s, experimented with processors that reduced his instrument to echoey chord bursts and thin leads.
 Power Windows went to No. 2 in Canada while peaking at No. 9 and 10 in the UK and US, respectively.
 The lead track, "The Big Money" made the Top 50 in Canada, the UK and US, plus No. 4 on the US Mainstream Rock Chart.
 Hold Your Fire represents both an extension of the guitar style found on Power Windows, and, according to AllMusic critic Eduardo Rivadavia, the culmination of this era of Rush.
 Hold Your Fire only went gold in the US, whereas the previous five Rush albums had gone platinum, although it managed to peak at No. 13 on the Billboard 200. and made the Top 10 in Canada, the UK and Finland.
 Two tracks from Hold Your Fire, "Force Ten" and "Time Stand Still", both peaked at No. 3 on the US Mainstream Rock Tracks chart.

 A third live album and video, A Show of Hands (1989), was released by Anthem and Mercury following the Power Windows and Hold Your Fire tours, demonstrating the aspects of Rush in the 1980s.
-A Show of Hands met with strong fan approval, but Rolling Stone critic Michael Azerrad dismissed it as "musical muscle" with 1.5 stars, claiming Rush fans viewed their favourite power trio as "the holy trinity".
+A Show of Hands met with strong fan approval, but Rolling Stone critic Michael Azerrad dismissed it as "musical muscle" with 1.5 stars, saying Rush fans viewed their favourite power trio as "the holy trinity".
 Nevertheless, A Show of Hands reached the gold album mark in the US and the platinum level in Canada.
 At that point, the group decided to change international record labels from Mercury to Atlantic.
 After Rush's departure in 1989, Mercury released a double platinum two-volume compilation of their Rush catalogue, Chronicles (1990).